 - Type conversion is the process of converting a data type into another data type.

-- Implicit type conversion is performed by Python interpreter only.
+- Implicit type conversion is performed by a Python interpreter only.

 - Explicit type conversion is performed by the user by explicitly using type conversion functions in the program code.

-With this, we come to an end of this module in Python Tutorial.
-Now, if you want to know why Python is the most preferred language for Data Science, you can go through this blog on Python for Data Science
+With this, we come to the end of this module in Python Tutorial.
+Now, if you want to know why Python is the most preferred language for Data Science, you can go through this blog on Python Data Science tutorial.